fuhry/fuhry.com/pages/cars/gti.md

 ## The plan

-I have plans to rebuild the motor in late spring/early summer 2014.
-First, the cylinder head will be removed to see if there is any damage to the pistons - if so, a full motor swap or rebuild will be necessary.
+As of late April 2014, I've pulled the cylinder head out.
+The outcome was bad, but not as bad as it could have been.
+Every exhaust valve is bent, but the pistons are nearly perfect and little else was damaged.

-If the head can be replaced without dropping the motor, I'll get a remanufactured AEB head and supporting equipment and get the car back on the road hopefully by fall of 2014.
+I've purchased a remanufactured AEB head and worked with a friend in the UK to obtain an intake manifold from the large-port transverse AGU motor (which was never sold in the US).
+The motor will be rebuilt with these components plus a Gates long-life timing belt, Siemens 630cc fuel injectors, and the existing K03S turbocharger.

 I'm not sure what my plan is for the GTI after the rebuild.
 On the one hand, owning a backup car is nice, but insurance is expensive, and the GTI and MS3 are both "hot hatches."
 I definitely don't want to give it up though, because the car has remained in the same circle of friends since it was new, and it's one of the most unique looking Mk4s out there.